abhinavcs12/Whatsapp_Multiple-people_adder/README.md

 Import the csv in to your [google account](https://contacts.google.com/)

+Update the location of ChromeWebDriver in the python file

 Run the python file

 Enter the name of the group you want to add people to